blackcodherbootcamp/setup-guide/windows/README.md

 # Windows setup guide

+## Introduction
 This guide is to help you setup the following required software during the Black Codher bootcamp for Windows.
+Read the instructions for each application *in full* before proceeding to commence installation.

+Many of the steps will require you to use a command-line interface (known as a CLI), which you may not be familiar with.
+Please note the following:

+- You can't use a mouse or trackpad inside a CLI, except to scroll.
+The text cursor can only be controlled using the arrow keys on your keyboard.
+- Where passwords must be entered, you won't see the text you're typing displayed onscreen, but your keystrokes will be input as nornal.
+This is expected behaviour, so be careful when entering secure text and if you think you've made a mistake, hit the backspace key until an audible alert lets you know that you've cleared all the input.
+- Where a command is provided, you will run it by typing or pasting it in and then hitting Return/Enter on your keyboard.
+- When a given command contains text in angle brackets, e.g. `echo "alias home='cd <mount directory path>'" >> ~/.bash_aliases`, this represents a placeholder that you **must** replace with the correct value for your environment.
+Instructions will be provided to tell you what the placeholder should be replaced with.

+## Table of Contents

 1. [Windows Terminal](#windows-terminal)
 1. [Setup Home Path Alias](#setup-home-path-alias-in-windows-terminal)